janis-jenny/Jungle-Game/README.md

 <p align="center">
   <strong>Made by Jenny Cárdenas</strong>
   <br>
   This is a platform game developed using phaser.
-The player play the role of Gamora, she collect coins, avoid orcs and find a tresure chest to win.
+The player plays the role of Gamora, she collects coins, avoids orcs, and finds a treasure chest to win.
 The game is developed specifically for the web.
 </p>

 <p align="center">